francescmarti00/dmu-multimedia/md/TECH2015-Supporting-Your-Learning-lec.md

 ## Labs

-Each week you will have a for this module.
+Each week you will have a lab for this module.
 These labs will take place in Q3.12 on Tuesdays 15:00 - 17:00.

 ## Lectures